podcamp/Action-HelmChartPublish/README.md

 ## Releases

-- Manual by Release Please.
+- Managed by Release Please.
 - Do not bump versions or edit CHANGELOG manually.
-- Manually running the `Release Please` workflow on the `master` or `main` branch opens (or updates) a release PR with the next version and release notes.
+- The Release Please workflow on `master`/`main` opens (or updates) a release PR with the next version and release notes.
 - Merge the release PR to publish a GitHub Release, tag (e.g., `vX.Y.Z`), update `CHANGELOG.md`, and bump `package.json`.

 ## Contributing